Baloch people

-The Baloch (/bəˈloʊtʃ/ bə-LOHCH) or Baluch (/bəˈluːtʃ/ bə-LOOCH; بلۏچ) are an Iranian nomadic pastoral ethnic group which speaks the Western Iranic Balochi language and are native to the Balochistan region of South and West Asia, occupying parts of Pakistan, Iran, and Afghanistan.
+The Baloch people (Note: /bəˈloʊtʃ/ bə-LOHCH; بلۏچ; Also spelled Baluch (/bəˈluːtʃ/ bə-LOOCH) are an ethnic group which speaks the Western Iranian Balochi language and are native to the Balochistan region of South and West Asia, occupying parts of Pakistan, Iran, and Afghanistan.
 There are also Baloch diaspora communities in neighbouring regions, including in Central Asia, and the Arabian Peninsula.
+They were traditionally nomadic pastoralists.

 The majority of the Baloch reside within Pakistan.
-About 50% of the total Baloch population live in the Pakistani province of Balochistan, while 40% are settled in Sindh and a significant albeit smaller number resides in the Pakistani Punjab.
-They make up 3.6% of Pakistan's total population, and around 2% of the populations of both Iran and Afghanistan and the largest non-Arab community in Oman.
+About half of the total Baloch population lives in the Pakistani province of Balochistan, while 40% are settled in Sindh and a significant albeit smaller number resides in the Pakistani Punjab.
+They make up 3.6% of Pakistan's population, 2% of Iran's population, and around 0.5%–1% of the population of Afghanistan, and the largest non-Arab community in Oman.

 Etymology

 The exact origin of the word "Baloch" is unclear.
-According to the Baloch historian Naseer Dashti (2012), the name of the ethnic group derives from 'Balaschik' living in Balasagan, between the Caspian Sea and Lake Van in present-day Turkey and Azerbaijan, who are believed to have migrated to Balochistan during the Sasanian times.
-The remnants of the original name such as "Balochuk" and "Balochiki" are said to be still used as ethnic names in Balochistan.

-Some other writers suggest a derivation from Sanskrit words bal, meaning strength, and och meaning high or magnificent.

-Regardless of its possible roots in ancient era, the ethnonym Baloch might be derived from a term cockscomb or crest used in Middle Persian that refer to the Baloch in Median kingdom and Kayanian dynasty who were part of the army of Astyages or Kay Khosrow troops.
-In ancient time, the Baloch wore distinctive helmets decorated with a cock's comb.
-It is presumably indicated to Turban that known as the "Paag" in Balochi language.
-The Baloch traditionally wear various styles of the turban, wrapped around the head.

-Ernst Emil Herzfeld believes that the word Baloch is derived from the Median term "*brza -vačiya" meaning "loud shouting".
+Ernst Emil Herzfeld believed that the word Baloch is derived from the Median term brza-vačiya meaning "loud shouting".

-An earliest Sanskrit reference to the Baloch might be the Gwalior inscription of the Gurjara-Pratihara ruler Mihira Bhoja (r.
-836–885), which says that the dynasty's founder Nagabhata I repelled a powerful army of Valacha Mlecchas, translated as "Baluch foreigners" by D. R. Bhandarkar.
-The army in question is that of the Umayyad Caliphate after the conquest of Sindh.